elbaro/image-black/README.md

 image-black count [attr] source_dir
 ```

-Count the files with the condition, or report the statistics for the attribute.
+pyCount the files with the condition, or report the statistics for the attribute.

 ### remove